 Back to school is a critical milestone in parents and kids lives.
 It is a moment that the kids cherish and is filled with emotional stress.
 It is important to set some time aside (maybe through one-on-one dates) to talk through their feelings.
 Last but not least, get some ‘me’ time to keep yourself energised; exercise, go to a spa, etc. A healthy home starts with a healthy and happy mum!

-Organisation & time management skills need to be re-visited, as the summer break tends to slacken those responsibilities.
+Organisation and time management skills need to be re-visited, as the summer break tends to slacken those responsibilities.
 Encourage your children to put away toys after playtime, put away dishes after meals and even clothes before bath time.
 This will help them grasp concepts such as organisation and order that are integral to a classroom.
 Encourage them to have their school bag and uniform (where applicable) ready the night before and for the older ones, ask them to assist with putting their lunch together, for example.

 Get them out and about.
 I am certain that many parents have been guilty of using technology as a crutch this summer.
 I encourage both parents and children to take some time out of each day to head outside and enjoy nature in all its splendour.
 By doing so you’ll be encouraging your children to move, appreciate the environment and hopefully do their bit to keep it intact when the time comes.

 I always suggest a visit to the school closer to your child’s start date to check out the assigned classroom and perhaps meet the teacher.
 This is a great way to put both parent and child at ease and make them familiar with the space.

 Planning ahead, setting some simple goals and milestones for the new academic year can be a great way to start.
 Setting aside an afternoon to help children reflect on the past year, tune into positive thoughts, and write down what they would like to achieve this year – physically, mentally and academically – would be planning like a boss!